trueclean-energy/natural-db/README.md

 - "Remind me to call mom every Sunday at 2 PM"
 - "Show me all my stored budgets"

+#### **Test Personalization Features**:

+- "Be more formal in your responses"
+- "Address me by my first name"
+- "Be enthusiastic when I discuss hobbies"

 ## Architecture Overview

 Your assistant runs on three core edge functions: